Significant borrower with highest credit rating

 Positive news for Kommuninvest’s bonds during the year

-Kommuninvest issues on the international borrowing markets in the category “Sovereigns, Supranationals and Agencies”.
-With large annual borrowing volumes, Kommuninvest is a major international player in the SSA segment.
+Kommuninvest issues securities on international funding markets in the category “Sovereigns, Supranationals and Agencies” (SSA).
+With large annual funding volumes, Kommuninvest is a major international player in the SSA segment.
 Borrowers with whom Kommuninvest compares itself include: